jquenta/jquenta.github.io/index.md

   Hi!
 I'm **Johann Quenta Raygada**, a PhD Student in Theoretical Particle Physics at [SISSA](https://www.sissa.it/tpp/), supervised by Pavel Putrov at [ICTP](https://www.ictp.it/hecap).
 I'm originally from Peru, where I did my Bachelor's degree in Physics at the *Pontificia Universidad Católica del Perú*.

   My current research lies in the broad area of **topological aspects of quantum field theory**.
 From the physics side, I'm interested in the interplay between topology and symmetries, a topic that has developed rapidly in recent years.
-From the mathematics side, I'm interested in studying the structure of topological invariants obtained from TQFTs.
+From the mathematics side, I'm interested in the structure of topological invariants obtained from TQFTs.

   You can contact me by email at *jquentar (at) sissa (dot) it*.